Updated on 1. September 2021 by Jan Bunk

 Pick "App" unless your website is a game.

 Decide whether downloading your app should be free or cost money.

-Click the checkboxes to agree to the developer program policies and the US export laws.
+Click the checkboxes to agree to the developer program and Play App Signing policies as well as the US export laws.
 More information on export compliance

 Click "Create app" at the bottom right.